 Many couples enter into a mediation workshop unprepared for what could be decided upon during the session.
 An experienced attorney can prepare you for the types of issues that are commonly discussed and the consequences of agreeing to certain stipulations.
 You need someone on your side to protect your interests and the interests of dependents involved.

 Avoid going it alone when navigating Minnesota law during a divorce.
-Instead, rely on the expertise of the Kyle R. Bailey Law Firm to guide you in the right direction and advocate for your rights.
+Instead, rely on the expertise of the Bailey Law Office to guide you in the right direction and advocate for your rights.
 Contact us for more information and the peace of mind a lawyer can provide during this challenging time.